tspspi/DualDRV8825DrvStepperBoard/README.md

 * Aborting running commands
 * Keeping track of current position (if enabled - useful for CNC applications)
 * Keeping track of current speed

+* Static analysis using frama-c and ACSL annotation is used to proof that the code is free of many known common runtime errors, numeric overflows/underflows, does only access valid memory, etc. and fulfills some properties (proofed by using an proof assistant).
+This is currently work in progress.

 ## Implementation status of I2C commands